Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Over/Under Insights

-- Georgia's games this season have gone over 52.5 points six of 14 times.

-- Alabama's games have gone over 52.5 points in 10 of 13 chances this season.
+- Georgia and its opponents have combined to score more than 52.5 points in six of 14 games this season.

-- The combined points per game average of the two teams, 80.4, is 27.9 points more than Monday's over/under.
+- The combined points per game average of the two teams, 80.4, is 27.9 points above Monday's over/under.

-- This contest's total is 23.7 points more than the 28.8 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 50.8, 1.7 points fewer than Monday's total of 52.5 .
+- The 28.8 combined points per game that these two squads have allowed this season are 23.7 fewer than the 52.5 total in this contest.

+- In 2021, games involving the Crimson Tide have averaged a total of 61.9 points, 9.4 more than the set total in this contest.

 Georgia Stats and Trends

-- Georgia has played 14 games, with nine wins against the spread.
+- In Georgia's 14 games this season, it has nine wins against the spread.

-- This season, the Bulldogs have an ATS record of 8-5 in their 13 games as a favorite of 2.5 points or more.
+- The Bulldogs are 8-5 ATS when favored by 2.5 points or more this season.

 - Georgia's games this year have hit the over six times in 14 opportunities (42.9%).

-- The Bulldogs have turned the ball over 16 times this season, four fewer than the Crimson Tide have forced (20).
+- This year, the Bulldogs have 16 turnovers, four fewer than the Crimson Tide have takeaways (20).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.